 We often republish pieces from our partners.
 If you want to republish a partner’s story, you must credit the original partner and include a “via News Deeply” link.

 Note that News Deeply considers the publication date to be the date marked on the story, and is not responsible for any content that you choose to repost.

 After republication on the partner website, if you make an accompanying post on social media referencing the republished article, you must include the relevant Deeply social media handle in such post.
 For example, (i) for Twitter posts this means adding the appropriate @Deeply tag such as @SyriaDeeply, @WaterDeeply, or @WomensGirlsHub and (ii) for Facebook this means tagging the appropriate Deeply page in your Facebook post.

 News Deeply material may not to be provided, in whole or in part, directly or indirectly, to third parties or affiliates for redistribution through those entities, unless you have received prior written approval from News Deeply.

-You may not automatically or systematically republish all or the majority of our material from our sites; all stories must be chosen individually for republishing.
+You may not automatically or systematically republish any material from our sites; all stories must be chosen individually for republishing.

 You may not sell our content or republish it for commercial purposes without our prior written consent.